 Female cigar smoking characters are rare to come by, which is why they are so iconic when we find them.
 Famke Janssen starred as the seductive villain, Xenia Onatopp, in the 1995 James Bond film, Goldeneye.
 She smokes cigars as she schemes and plots the death of her enemies, portraying one of the most memorable female cigar-loving characters.

 Cigar smoking in films and television helps to define a character, and can be used to convey seduction or to portray power and wealth.
 At James J Fox, we have a large array of cigars on offer, with a cigar to everybody’s taste.
+If you're not sure what your perfect taste is, why not try our cigar samplers and get the full experience?
 To find out more about the ranges we stock, get in touch with a member of our team today.